Mississippi Hiking, Nature April 18, 2022

 Cypress Swamp, Natchez Trace Pkwy, Canton, MS 39046, USA

 Explore a natural wonder

-and enjoy a great hike with this easy ½-mile trail, which you’ll find along the Natchez Trace Parkway.
+enjoy a great hike with this easy 0.5-mile trail, which you’ll find along the Natchez Trace Parkway.
 And while the short length is a major plus, it’s not the only reason it’s great for kids.
-The hike is loaded with history and close up views of the swamp and a variety of wildlife, making for a great educational experience.
+The hike is loaded with history and close-up views of the swamp and a variety of wildlife, making for a great educational experience.

 3. Swinging Bridge Nature Trail (Coldwater)

 Rated as easy, this 1-mile trail is feasible for just about anyone and definitely worth the trek.
 Both fun and educational, the path is lined with signage, providing lots of info on the history of the Arkabutla community, the redirection of the Coldwater River, and native plants and wildlife.
-The trail also features a beautiful azalea garden, which usually starts to bloom in March and continues through the summer, so plan your hike accordingly.
+This is one of the best hikes in Mississippi and features a beautiful azalea garden, which usually starts to bloom in March and continues through the summer, so plan your hike accordingly.

 4. Woodall Mountain (Iuka)

 Traversing a mountainside trail probably doesn’t seem very kid friendly; however, Mississippi’s Woodall Mountain includes a 0.1-mile path straight to the top, making it suitable for all ages and skill levels.
 At 806’, it’s the tallest mountain in the state, so visiting the landmark should be on the bucket list of all residents – despite their age.